QilinGu/udacity_ml/projects/capstone/README.md

 ```
 Now launch another terminal and ```cd``` to the repository directory, activating tensorflow
 as before.
 You'll see new content in the
-log directory, though our filename will be different than mine, a combo of time and your local machine
+log directory.
+Don't worry.
+Your log filename will be different than mine, a combo of time and your local machine
 name.
 Launch tensorboard and point to this directory.
-The terminal will now show you log entries
-from their web server sitting on local port 6006.
-I often let this terminal sit idle so that I can
-monitor activity.
-When I try a new model, I often stop the application with control-c, then
-eliminate log files from the ```train`` directory, and restart.
+T
 ```
 % source activate tensorflow